 Types of Furniture Typically Disassembled

-In most cases, the furniture that’s disassembled includes big pieces like beds, desks, cabinets, wall units, and exercise equipment.
-Disassembly makes it easier for movers to place items snugly and securely in the moving truck.
+In most cases, furniture assembly and disassembly includes big pieces like beds, desks, cabinets, wall units, and exercise equipment.
+Disassembly makes it easier for movers to place and pack items snugly and securely in the moving truck.
 It also helps to save on space and ensure items are packed well.

 Here’s a list of common furniture items people often wonder whether or not to take apart for a move: